-Green Hand Dryer Solutions for Eco-Friendly Building
+Green Hand Dryer Solutions for Eco Friendly Building

 (Green) Apple Picking

 If this sounds like a school after Excel Dryer’s own heart, that’s because it sure is.
 In fact, one of Boston Latin’s most recent green accolades came from an organization we mutually know and love.
-In March of this year, the Center for Green Schools at the U.S. Green Building Council (USGBC), in collaboration with the Green Schools National Network (GSNN), named YouthCAN of BLS a 2017 Best of Green Schools honoree at the Green Schools Conference and Expo in Atlanta.
+In March of this year, the Center for Green Schools at the U.S. Green Building Council (USGBC), in collaboration with the Green Schools National Network (GSNN), named YouthCAN of BLS a 2017 Best of Green Schools honouree at the Green Schools Conference and Expo in Atlanta.
 As Excel Dryer is a USGBC partner and an original seed sponsor of the Green Apple program, an initiative of the Center for Green Schools to transform schools into sustainable places for children to learn and play, we took notice.
-We knew this centuries-old yet forward-thinking secondary school, just a couple hours east of Excel Dryer’s western Massachusetts headquarters, would be a perfect partner for an exciting educational endeavor we’d been eager to launch.
+We knew this centuries-old yet forward-thinking secondary school, just a couple hours east of Excel Dryer’s western Massachusetts headquarters, would be a perfect partner for an exciting educational endeavour we’d been eager to launch.

 Having accepted our invitation, Boston Latin School students are now feeling the power—not only of the high-speed, energy-efficient XLERATOR® Hand Dryers their facility recently welcomed, but of helping conduct their own sustainability study.
-Through interviews with BLS facilities maintenance professionals, YouthCAN will gather real-life data around cost, energy use and waste in relation to hand-drying solutions.
+Through interviews with BLS facilities maintenance professionals, YouthCAN will gather real-life data around cost, energy use and waste in relation to hand drying solutions.

 “The findings of XLERATOR’s Life Cycle Assessment prove its significant environmental and cost benefits for any facility,” said William Gagnon, Vice President of Marketing and Sales for Excel Dryer, on the peer-reviewed study conducted by sustainability consulting firm Quantis International.
 “But when it’s specific to your facility, and you’ve obtained it straight from your own internal sources, there’s no information more valuable than that.
-Excel Dryer is passionate about education, and the opportunity to bring this important project to the students of Boston Latin School is an incredible honor.”
+Excel Dryer is passionate about education, and the opportunity to bring this important project to the students of Boston Latin School is an incredible honour.”

-Following a curriculum Excel Dryer developed in collaboration with Boston Latin, the Center for Green Schools and sustainability consulting firm, Ecoimpact, students will closely examine the high-efficiency hand dryer’s role in greening and cost-saving initiatives for schools.
-In addition to real-world sustainability lessons, the innovative project will offer a new kind of hands-on experience in field research, energy auditing, project management and more.
+Following a curriculum Excel Dryer developed in collaboration with Boston Latin, the Center for Green Schools and sustainability consulting firm, Ecoimpact, students will closely examine the high-efficiency hand dryer’s role in greening and cost saving initiatives for schools.
+In addition to real world sustainability lessons, the innovative project will offer a new kind of hands on experience in field research, energy auditing, project management and more.

 Boston, Better Built

-Our excitement about ReBuilding Boston is second only to our feeling on two other tours—the ones that Excel Dryer itself is proudly helping to lead!
-“Monstah Green,” also happening on November 6, will showcase the many game-changing results of a greening Initiative Fenway Park launched in 2008.
-Participants on this enlightening tour, which centers on Fenway’s 7,000 square-foot rooftop farm, shouldn’t hesitate to get their hands dirty; all the facility’s washrooms are equipped with the most hygienically high-powered hand-drying solution on the market, the XLERATOR Hand Dryer.
+Our excitement about ReBuilding Boston is second only to our feeling on two other tours the ones that Excel Dryer itself is proudly helping to lead!
+“Monstah Green,” also happening on November 6, will showcase the many game changing results of a greening Initiative Fenway Park launched in 2008.
+Participants on this enlightening tour, which centers on Fenway’s 7,000 square foot rooftop farm, shouldn’t hesitate to get their hands dirty; all the facility’s washrooms are equipped with the most hygienically high powered hand drying solution on the market, the XLERATOR Hand Dryer.

 More of a football fan?
 You might prefer to touch down at the New England Patriots’ own Gillette Stadium, a stop on Greenbuild’s “Driving to be Green” tour (November 10) and another major sporting venue that’s put XLERATOR into play.
-Further, by choosing custom covers for its dryers, Gillette demonstrates that facilities can go green while staying true to their team color.
+Further, by choosing custom covers for its dryers, Gillette demonstrates that facilities can go green while staying true to their team colour.

 If you’ll be in Boston for Greenbuild 2017, we hope to see you around our storied state capital.
-We’re proud of the city’s past as well as its promising, youth-led future—and we’re pretty sure the founding fathers would be, too.
+We’re proud of the city’s past as well as its promising, youth led future—and we’re pretty sure the founding fathers would be, too.